Kagaku-idiot/Seiba/README.md

 Enjoy :D

-If you want to keep it up 24/7 then go to heroku.com and set it up that way, if you want to turn it on locally then on your terminal type "npm install discord.js"
+If you want to keep it up 24/7 then go to heroku.com and set it up that way (Make sure you don't have node_modules), if you want to turn it on locally then on your terminal type "npm install discord.js"